-CCS behavioral health plan.
+Community Care Services (CCS) members will receive CIS services through their CCS behavioral health plan.
 All other QI members will receive CIS through their QI health plan.
-References to responsibilities of QI Health Plans are therefore assumed to also apply equally to the CCS Health Plan for CCS members.
+References to responsibilities of QI health plans are therefore assumed to also apply equally to the CCS health plan for CCS members.

-Eligibility Criteria
+1. Eligibility Criteria

-Any QI eligible member who is homeless or is at risk of becoming homeless can be referred to the member's QI health plan to receive a CIS screening.
+Any QI eligible member who is homeless or is at risk of becoming homeless can be referred to the member's QI health plan for CIS screening.
 There are no restrictions on who can make the referral.
-The DHS is expecting referrals to come from a variety of sources including but not limited to self or family members, homeless services providers, other community-based organizations, and healthcare providers.
+The DHS is expecting referrals to come from a variety of sources including, but not limited to, self or family members, homeless services providers, other community-based organizations, and healthcare providers.